Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 #### Solution

-An good solution is to use a private inner class that derives from a monobehaviour.
+A good solution is to use a private inner class that derives from a monobehaviour.
 This will hide the inner mechanism of our InputHandling, and also we can hide this from users in the inspector/hierarchy view, so the art/level designers won't be confused.
-The Inputhandler will omit nothing just static values that our programmers can read.
+The Inputhandler will give nothing just static values that our programmers can read.

 #### Implementation